strogonoff/ngx-draft-js/README.md

     yarn add ngx-draft-js

-## Using bundled rich text editor
+## Using the rich text editor

-Module import:
+Sample module definition:

     import { DraftRichModue } from 'angular-draft-js/editors/rich.module';
     import { SomeComponentWithEditor } from './some.component';